Grape Wine @ Home

 It is that Joyful time of the year.
 The season of joy and hope and cheer!!
 God bless you all with all love and Joy and happiness in your hearts and homes this festive season.
 Well, what better recipe to start the Christmas season other than Grape wine?
 Homemade Grape wine is very special, and from ancient time, people are adept at making wine at home.
 Wine can be literally made from all fruits, like Bananas, Dates, Apples etc., but Grape wine is the best.
 The Christmas fruit cake and Wine is inevitable during Christmas Celebrations!

 We started making our own wine after settling in India, and was overjoyed to have that first bottle of our own wine.
 Jibu (my hubby) took an instant attraction to this wine making process even doing research on the process, tasting and whatever else.
 After the research, we made wine several times improving and modifying each time.
-You should also try our Banana Raisin Wine, which is another specialty.
+You should also try our Banana Raisin Wine and Dates Wine.
 This Grape Wine recipe is what we consider our best and also certified best by the wine tasters in the family/ friends circle. 🙂 So, cheers and we begin…hic.

 |Bright Black Grapes||: 2 kg|